Osteopathic medicine in the United States: 1916–1966, federal recognition

 Recognition by the US federal government was a key goal of the osteopathic medical profession in its effort to establish equivalency with its MD counterparts.
 Between 1916 and 1966, the profession engaged in a "long and tortuous struggle" for the right to serve as physicians and surgeons in the US Military Medical Corps.
-On May 3, 1966 Secretary of Defense Robert McNamara authorized the acceptance of osteopathic physicians into all the medical military services on the same basis as MDs.
+On May 3, 1966, Secretary of Defense Robert McNamara authorized the acceptance of osteopathic physicians into all the medical military services on the same basis as MDs.
 The first osteopathic physician to take the oath of office to serve as a military physician was Harry J. Walter.
 The acceptance of osteopathic physicians was further solidified in 1996 when Ronald Blanck, DO was appointed to serve as Surgeon General of the Army, the only osteopathic physician to hold the post.

 1962, California

 In the 1960s in California, the American Medical Association (AMA) spent nearly $8 million to end the practice of osteopathic medicine in the state.
 In 1962, Proposition 22, a statewide ballot initiative in California, eliminated the practice of osteopathic medicine in the state.
 The California Medical Association (CMA) issued MD degrees to all DOs in the state of California for a nominal fee.
 "By attending a short seminar and paying $65, a doctor of osteopathy (DO) could obtain an MD degree; 86 percent of the DOs in the state (out of a total of about 2000) chose to do so."
 Immediately following, the AMA re-accredited the University of California at Irvine College of Osteopathic Medicine as the University of California, Irvine School of Medicine, an MD medical school.
 It also placed a ban on issuing physician licenses to DOs moving to California from other states.
 However, the decision proved to be controversial.
 In 1974, after protests and lobbying by influential and prominent DOs, the California Supreme Court ruled in Osteopathic Physicians and Surgeons of California v.
-California Medical Association, that licensing of DOs in that state must be resumed.
+California Medical Association that licensing of DOs in that state must be resumed.
 Four years later, in 1978, the College of Osteopathic Medicine of the Pacific opened in Pomona, and in 1997, Touro University California opened in Vallejo.
-As of 2012, there were 6,368 DOs practicing in California.
+As of 2012, 6,368 DOs were practicing in California.

 1969, AMA House of Delegates approval

 Total number of DOs in residency programs, by year:

 In 1969, the American Medical Association (AMA) approved a measure allowing qualified osteopathic physicians to be full and active members of the Association.
 The measure also allowed osteopathic physicians to participate in AMA-approved intern and residency programs.
 However, the American Osteopathic Association rejected this measure, claiming it was an attempt to eliminate the distinctiveness of osteopathic medicine.
-In 1970, AMA President Dwight L. Wilbur sponsored a measure in the AMA's House of Delegates permitting the AMA Board of Trustees' plan for the merger of DO and MD professions.
+In 1970, AMA President Dwight L. Wilbur sponsored a measure in the AMA's House of Delegates permitting the AMA Board of Trustees' plan for the merger of the DO and MD professions.
 Today, a majority of osteopathic physicians are trained alongside MDs, in residency programs governed by the ACGME, an independent board of the AMA.